himoose/user-docs/docs/features/versus-pages.md

 ### Can team members use the Versus Content Wizard?

 Yes.
-Team members (Admins and Members) can use the wizard.
+Team members (Owners and Members) can use the wizard.
 They inherit the project owner's subscription tier for AI features.

-**Permissions**:
-- **Admins**: Can edit all wizard steps, generate content, and export.
-- **Members**: Can view and edit (depending on project permissions).
-- **Viewers**: Read-only access (can't edit or generate).

 ---

 ### How do I optimize comparison pages for SEO?

 **In Hi, Moose**:
-- Use descriptive slugs (e.g., "slack-vs-microsoft-teams," not "comp-1").
+- Use descriptive slugs targeting competitor keywords (e.g., "slack-vs-microsoft-teams").
-- Write unique intros/conclusions—don't rely on AI alone.
+- Write unique intros/conclusions that compare the two competitors, then position your brand.
-- Include your brand (Step 3) to differentiate from generic comparison sites.
+- Include your brand (Step 3) so the content offers a third option (yours).

 **In Webflow (or your CMS)**:
-- Set SEO titles: *"Slack vs Microsoft Teams: Which is Best for Your Team?"*
+- SEO-friendly titles are already provided/generated, but you can customize them further.
+Set SEO titles targeting competitor keywords: *"Slack vs Microsoft Teams: Which is Best for Your Team?"*
-- Write meta descriptions that include both competitor names and a CTA.
-- Add structured data (JSON-LD) for comparison pages—helps with rich snippets.
+- Meta descriptiosn are also provided already optimized and unique.
+You can optionally write meta descriptions either in the exported data, using the Webflow Content Manager in Hi, Moose, or within Webflow directly.
-- Interlink related comparisons (e.g., "See also: Slack vs Asana").
+- Interlink related competitor comparisons (e.g., "See also: Slack vs Asana").

-**Content tips**:
-- Expand matrix data into prose (don't just show a table).
-- Add screenshots or video demos.
-- Link to official competitor pages and reviews (builds trust).
+**The goal**: Rank for "Competitor A vs Competitor B" searches, then introduce and ultimately convert users to your brand.

 ---

 ## Related Features

-- **Content Brief Creator**: Generate data-driven content briefs for your comparison pages.
-See [SEO Content Briefs](content-briefs.md).
 - **AEO Tools**: Analyze how AI engines interpret your comparison pages.
 See [AEO Optimization](aeo-optimization.md).
 - **Webflow Content Manager**: Manage your Webflow CMS collections (including Comparisons pSEO) directly in Hi, Moose.
 See [Webflow Integration](../integrations/webflow.md).

 ---

 **Still stuck?** Check the [Support](https://www.himoose.com/contact) page or email support@himoose.com.
-Include your project ID and which wizard step you're on for faster help.
+Include as much details as possible, e.g., which step you had trouble with and if possible, include a screenshot.